 • f is the shape factor

-• The shape factor is calculated by dividing the compressed area by the area that is able to bulge
+• The shape factor is calculated by dividing the compressed (loaded) area by the area that is able to bulge (free area)

-To calculate the rubber deflection, divide the load by the product of the Young’s modulus times 1 plus 2 times the shape factor squared.
+To calculate rubber deflection (strain), divide the stress by the product of Young’s modulus times (1 plus 2 times the shape factor squared).

 What is Rubber Deflection?